 Professor Houze is author of Textiles, Fashion, and Design Reform in Austria-Hungary Before the First World War: Principles of Dress (Ashgate, 2015), and New Mythologies in Design and Culture: Reading Signs and Symbols in the Visual Landscape (Bloomsbury, 2016).
 She has published her work over the years in Journal of Design History, Design Issues, Fashion Theory, Textile, and Centropa, and is co-editor of The Design History Reader (Berg, 2010).

-During her two visits to the University, in October 2016, and February 2017, Prof Houze will engage with research staff and students at all levels, in the Schools of Creative Arts and Humanities.
-Her visits will focus on the histories and practice of design, textiles and fashion and graphic design.
-She will lead and/or contribute to sessions including:
+During her two visits to the University, in October 2016, and February 2017, Prof Houze engaged with research staff and students at all levels, in the Schools of Creative Arts and Humanities.
+Her visits focussed on the histories and practice of design, textiles and fashion and graphic design.
+She led and/or contribute to sessions including:

 Dr Daniel Huppatz is a Senior Lecturer at Swinburne University of Technology, Melbourne, Australia.
 His current research interests include mapping histories of modern Asian design, Australian design, and histories of interior design and architecture.
 As well as presenting papers at numerous academic conferences, Dr Huppatz has been widely published in journals including Design Issues, Journal of Design History and Design and Culture.

 His other interventions include editing Design: Critical and Primary Sources (Bloomsbury, 2016), a collection of 75 essential texts on design from the mid-19th century to the present day, covering key thinkers, movements and issues for design, and co-editing Unbounded: On the Interior and Interiority (Cambridge Scholars Press, 2015).
 Huppatz is a co-founder of the Design History Australia Research Network, DHARN.
 He is currently working on a book titled Modern Asian Design.